A Psaltered Zither

 (tax may apply)

-Over the years we have managed to gather quite a collection of instruments, among which is an array of what could loosely be described as Zithers.
+Over the years we have managed to gather quite a collection of instruments, among them an array of what could loosely be described as Zithers.

-When considering the tone and employment of this library it occurred to us that it might be interesting to combine the sounds of the plucked or struck Zither attacks with the more sustained bowed sounds of the Psaltery and so with that in mind we set about developing what has become A Psaltered Zither.
+When considering the tone and employment of this sample library it occurred to us that it might be interesting to combine the sounds of the plucked or struck Zither attacks with the more sustained bowed sounds of the Psaltery.
+So with that in mind we set about developing what has become A Psaltered Zither.

-Six different Zithers, Psaltery and unfretted folk instruments make up the library that is A Psaltered Zither.
+Six different Zithers, Psaltery and unfretted folk instruments make up the library.

 When not being used, articulations can be switched off (by clicking on its name) to conserve cpu.
-Each articulation can be transposed + or - 1 octave, panned and has its own envelope.
+Each articulation is panned, has its own envelope and can be transposed + or - 1 octave.

 All instruments have been re-tuned to sample as many notes as possible.
 The lowest and highest notes have been extended to give a six octave range to each patch.